Blackstone (BX) Investment Thesis

 Diversified but subscale; government/defense focus

 Diversified alternative manager with strong government and defense industry focus.
-Subscale at $447B AUM with market cap of only $18B.
-Lower valuation at ~12x P/E.
+Subscale at approximately $455B AUM, with market cap of only ~$17B.
+Lower valuation at ~12x P/E reflects the subscale challenge.

 Investment Thesis